Collinsovermis: Description

 Collinsovermis is a tiny worm-like soft bodied animal measuring about 3 cm long with multiple pairs of stump legs called lobopods.
 It bears 14 pairs of lobopods, which are closely attached to the main body unlike in other lobopodians.
 The anterior six pairs are unusual in that they are much longer than the posterior pairs or typical lobopod, and they are attached with fine curved spinules in about 20 pairs arranged in a V (chevron)-shaped stripe.
 These limbs are also covered in fine setae, and end with a terminal claw.
 The eight posterior lobopods are stout and smooth, and each with a terminal curved claw.
 There are pairs of spines matching to each pair of lobopods (on each body segment or somite) on its back, which were likely served a defensive function.
 The spines are larger at the middle region of the body and taper towards both ends.

 The general body appearance resembles that of Luolishania longicruris (discovered in 1989 in China), which is but smaller and with more posterior lobopods.
 The head is rounded, small, covered with sclerite (exoskeleton) and has a mouth at its front.
 Such external body sclerites are also present L. longicruris but absent in other closely related luolishaniid lobopods such as Collinsium (discovered in 2015 from China, popularly known as "Hairy Collins's monster") and Acinocricus (discovered in 1988 from Utah, US).
 The head also bears a pair of antennae-like projections.
 Collinsovermis is regarded as characteristically most closely related to Acinocricus, with the major differences being large size (up to 10 cm long), five pairs of anterior legs, absence of sclerites and presence of numerous rows of back spines in the latter.

+Classification

+Below is an internal phylogeny of Luolishaniida after Knecht et al. 2025: